cosmicjs/user-management/README.md

 Current functionality includes:
 - Sign up
 - Log in
-- View the users page (after login)
+- View a list of users (after login)

 ##Demo
 [Click here to view a demo](http://user-management.cosmicapp.co)